 With an F&B management platform, you get to be agile and accurate — and never have to chase down the data (sales history, stock levels, food cost, supplier details) that you need to do your job well.

-Take the Guesswork Out of F&B Purchases
+Take the Guesswork Out of F&B Procurement

-Apicbase automates ordering, keeps an eye on inventory levels, and streamlines your supply chain management
+Apicbase automates ordering, keeps an eye on inventory levels, and streamlines your supply chain management.

 #7 Periodically Review Your Vendors, Contracts & Invoices